Africa Centre, London: Move from 38 King Street, Covent Garden

-In August 2012, the building at King Street was sold to the property developer.
-This was despite a concerted campaign to save the Africa Centre at its original premises, supported by Desmond Tutu, Wole Soyinka, Ngugi Wa Thiong'o, Yinka Shonibare, Bonnie Greer, Sokari Douglas Camp and others.
-The centre moved to Great Suffolk Street in Southwark, where it now resides permanently.
+In August 2012, the building at King Street was sold to a property developer.
+This was despite a concerted campaign to keep The Africa Centre at its original base.
+The campaign was supported by Archbishop Desmond Tutu, Wole Soyinka, Ngugi Wa Thiong'o, Yinka Shonibare, Bonnie Greer, Sokari Douglas Camp among many other notable figures.
+Following significant multi-million pound funding from the Mayor of London's Good Growth Fund and the Arts Council England, The Africa Centre completed the refurbishment of its new premises on Great Suffolk Street in Southwark, in 2022.
+The Centre was officially reopened on 9 June 2022.

 In 2018, Kenneth Olumuyiwa Tharp was appointed as director of the Africa Centre, holding the position until a management restructure in 2020.
+Led by Board Chair Oba Nsugbe, appointed in 2011, the charity's longest serving trustee, the Centre operated without a Chief Executive until the appointment of Olu Alake in October 2023.